Chapter 1

 Understanding how a language works helps you:

-Two Execution Modes
+Two Execution Backends

 Tree-Walking Interpreter